andrewharvey/asgs2pgsql/README.md

 PostGIS 1.4, the geometry_columns and spatial_ref_sys tables aren't included in the DB dump.
-I believe PostGIS 2.0 makes it easier to install the extension in another schema, so this issue should be resolved when PostGIS 2.0 is packaged for Debian and I'm able to load the PostGIS exentions into the asgs_2011 schema.
+I believe PostGIS 2.0 makes it easier to install the extension in another schema, so this issue should be resolved when PostGIS 2.0 is packaged for Debian and I'm able to load the PostGIS extensions into the asgs_2011 schema.